D0nG4667/airbnb-clone-project/README.md

 # 🏡 Airbnb Clone Backend

+**Frontend Repository:**
+For the frontend implementation of this project, please visit the [Airbnb Clone Frontend Repository](https://github.com/D0nG4667/airbnb-clone-project-frontend).

 ## 📖 Overview

 The **Airbnb Clone** project is a full-stack backend application designed to replicate the functionality of the popular Airbnb platform.
 It focuses on building a **robust, scalable, and secure booking system**, where users can list properties, make reservations, process payments, and leave reviews.